Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 - #### First Time Visitor Goals
     1. As a First Time Visitor, I want to clearly understand the outlay and functionality of the website.
     2. As a First Time Visitor, I want to be able to quickly modify my searches by category and place.
-    3. As a First Time Visitor, I want the UI to reflect my process and experience.
+    3. As a First Time Visitor, I want the UI to provide feedback reflecting my actions.
     4. As a First Time Visitor, I want to be able to search any city in the world without needing to use the Country filter dropdown.
     4. As a First Time Visitor, I want to have the option to delve further into the result specifics - website, locations, etc.
     5. As a First Time Visitor, I want to appreciate that the simplified process of Browse the Best offers ample information for